The Transformative Learning Centre of OISE-UT presents

 Directed by triple Sundance award-winning filmmaker,

-Arthur Dong, this documentary is a voyage through a century of cinematic
+Arthur Dong, this documentary is a voyage through a century of cinematic delights,

-a rich and complicated tapestry, one marked by unforgettable performances and
+and complicated tapestry, one marked by unforgettable performances and

 groundbreaking films, but also by a tangled history of race and